-\ 8.
-Start the server machine using the new code.
+7. Start the server machine using the new code and place the new CONFIG DATADVH override file into use.

 The DVHBEGIN EXEC will start the server.
 This will make a copy of the USER INPUT file (on the primary directory disk, 1DF) as USER BACKUP (on the directory backup disk, 1DB), and then convert the USER BACKUP file from monolithic to clusterized format.
 This also initializes all of the other control files DIRMAINT needs to begin updating the source directory.
 The operation of a substantial portion of the DirMaint product code will have been verified by this step.